Market

 Key audit matters are those matters that, in our

-period.
-These matters were addressed in the context
+the current period.
+These matters were addressed in

-of our audit of the standalone financial statements as a
+the context of our audit of the Standalone Financial

 Key Audit Matter